harshajustin/Cold-Email-Generator/README.md

 **Technologies Used:**
 - LangChain Framework: Used for creating dynamic and context-aware email content using NLP techniques.

-- Grok API: Provides backend capabilities for managing email workflows, storing relevant data, and optimizing email interactions.
+- Groq API: Provides backend capabilities for managing email workflows, storing relevant data, and optimizing email interactions.

 - Python & Streamlit: Python is used for backend development, while Streamlit powers the interactive web interface for users to generate cold emails.